sheldonucr/ucr-eecs168-lab/lab3/README.md

 _**Fig. 36.
 Configurations File Setup**_

-To start simulation with parasitics, go to `File -> Open Design` from the Custom Designer Console window.
+To start simulation with parasitics, go to `File -> Open Design` from the Custom Compiler Console window.
 In the Open Design window that opens, select `ringOscillator_testbench` under the cells column and config under the views column and right click on `config` under views.
 Select `Open Design` from the drop down menu.
 See Fig.37 below for reference.

 ![fig37](images/fig37.png)